Sinan-py/SinkFinder/README.md

 ## Overview

 The **SinkFinder** is a Python-based tool designed to scan websites for potentially vulnerable JavaScript code.
-It examines JavaScript files included in web pages and identifies if they contain any common sinks that could be exploited for Cross-Site Scripting (XSS) attacks or other vulnerabilities.
+It examines JavaScript files included in web pages and identifies if they contain any common sinks that could be exploited for Cross-Site Scripting (XSS) attacks like DOM-Based or other vulnerabilities.

 ## Features